olaplassen/tdt4250/README.md

 | Student  | Consists of a name, email and an id and has one studyplan  |
 | IndividualStudyPlan | Has an attribute for results and links to the selected semsters  |
 | SelectedSemester | Here will the student be able to chooce among the selected semsters for its program. <b>NOTE</b>: still a lot of work to be done on the individual studyplan "line"  |

+# Assignment 2 - Running the transformation

+To run the transformation simply right click on the [generate.mtl](https://github.com/olaplassen/tdt4250/blob/master/no.tdt4250.m2t/src/no/tdt4250/m2t/main/generate.mtl) file and click "Run as.." -> "Run Configurations".
+Add the details as shown in the image below and click run.
+The generated content is available inside the [/dst_content] (https://github.com/olaplassen/tdt4250/tree/master/no.tdt4250.m2t/dst_code) folder.
+There the generated html file with the generated instance of my modelm lies as well as the css file used.